Azure/azure-service-operator/docs/services/resourcegroup/resourcegroup.md

 The Resource group operator can be used to provision a Resource group given the location and a name.
 It is currently in `v1beta1`.

-Learn more about Azure resorce groups [here](https://docs.microsoft.com/azure/azure-resource-manager/management/manage-resource-groups-cli).
+Learn more about Azure resource groups [here](https://docs.microsoft.com/azure/azure-resource-manager/management/manage-resource-groups-cli).

 Here is a [sample YAML](/config/samples/azure_v1alpha1_resourcegroup.yaml) to provision a resource group.